nicolasleger/https-everywhere/CONTRIBUTING.md

 HTTPS Everywhere includes tens of thousands of `rulesets`.
 Any one of these sites can change their HTTPS configuration at any time, so keeping HTTPS Everywhere usable is a task that requires constant maintenance.
 At the same time, HTTPS deployment on the web is becoming more and more widespread, thanks to projects like [Let's Encrypt](https://letsencrypt.org/).
 This is a very good thing, as it means the web is becoming a safer place!
 However, with each new `ruleset` that HTTPS Everywhere includes comes with an increase in both download size upon install and memory usage at runtime.
 Rather than adding new `rulesets`, we encourage potential contributors to look for broken `rulesets` and try to fix them first.

 Some `rulesets` have the attribute `platform="mixedcontent"`.
 These `rulesets` cause problems in browsers that enable active mixed-content (loading insecure resources in a secure page) blocking.
-When browsers started enforcing active mixed-content blocking, some sites started to break.
-That's why we introduced this tag.
+When browsers started enforcing active mixed-content blocking, some HTTPS sites started to break.
+That's why we introduced this tag - it disables those `rulesets` for sites blocking active mixed content.
 It is likely that many of these sites have fixed this historical problem, so we particularly encourage `ruleset` contributors to fix these `rulesets` first:

     git grep -i mixedcontent src/chrome/content/rules